Call for Papers - Guidelines

 - Results, Observations, Conclusions: Please describe the results, observations and conclusions of the proposed paper.
 (100-200 words)

 - Novel/Additive Information: Please explain how this paper will present novel (new) or additive information to the existing body of literature that can be of benefit to and/or add to the state of knowledge in the petroleum industry.
 (25-75 words)

-- Paper proposals are evaluated on the basis of the information supplied on the paper proposal form in accordance with the following criteria:
+- Paper proposals are evaluated on the basis of the information supplied during submission in accordance with the following criteria:

 - The proposed paper or ePoster must contribute to petroleum technology or be of immediate interest to the oil and gas industry, and should contain significant new knowledge or experience in the oil and gas industry.

 - Data in the paper proposal must be technically correct.

 - The proposed paper or ePoster may present information about equipment and tools to be used in exploration and production showing the definite applications and limitations of such equipment and should avoid undue commercialism and extensive use of trade names.

 - The substance of the proposed paper or ePoster must not have been published previously in trade journals or in other professional or technical journals.